Fill form to unlock content

 Cisco Healthcare relies on Intel® technology across the solution infrastructure.
 Harvey credits Intel with his team’s success.
 “We can’t bring forth innovation in our network and other platforms without working with Intel,” he said.
 “We almost take it for granted that Intel is there, because it’s such a reliable and stable aspect of how we deliver information.”

 Great healthcare depends on connecting everything—devices, data, clinicians, patients, and caregivers.
 And great patient outcomes require personalized care, streamlined collaboration, and optimized business operations.
-All this while keeping data and devices safe and in compliance with regulations.
-Cisco and its partner ecosystem are making it happen.
+All this while keeping data and devices safe and compliant.
+Cisco’s solutions—and SIs who understand the problems they solve—are making it happen.